Capitol Vegetable Garden

 What is growing in the garden?

-The vegetables are just a small selection of what is grown by gardeners in Dane County.
+The vegetables in this year’s garden are just a small selection of what is grown by gardeners in Dane County.
 We hope they inspire you to try your hand at growing a new vegetable in your garden!

 What happens to the food grown in the Capitol Vegetable Garden?